What To Do With Inheritance Money: 4 Pieces of Advice

 If you’re wanting to make your inheritance last for your lifetime—or even for multiple generations—then you need a wealth plan that weaves together your goals, income and expenses, tax picture, investment strategy, risk management, estate plans, and stress testing “what if” scenarios.

-A wealth plan is also not a static document made at a singular point in time.
-Rather, a good wealth plan takes a long-term view and evolves every year as your wants and needs change.
+A wealth strategy is also not a static document made at a singular point in time.
+Rather, a good wealth strategy takes a long-term view and evolves as your wants and needs change.

 IMPORTANT DISCLOSURE INFORMATION